The Great British Bake Off: Incomplete bakes and other incidents

-The Great Christmas/Festive Bake Off
+The Great Christmas / Festive Bake Off

 Since 2016, two Christmas specials have been transmitted between each series.
-The special will typically feature four returning bakers from the previous series (six in the first 2023 special and the second 2024 special) to compete in three Christmas-themed challenges (excluding the second 2019 special which featured the cast of the sitcom Derry Girls, the first 2021 special which featured the cast of the drama It's a Sin, the first 2022 special which featured Channel 4 legends to commemorate the channel's 40th anniversary, the first 2024 special which featured soap opera stars, and the first 2025 special which featured the cast of the sitcom Peep Show).
+The special will typically feature four returning bakers from the previous series (six in the first 2023 special and the second 2024 special, eight in the second 2025 special) to compete in three Christmas-themed challenges (excluding the second 2019 special which featured the cast of the sitcom Derry Girls, the first 2021 special which featured the cast of the drama It's a Sin, the first 2022 special which featured Channel 4 legends to commemorate the channel's 40th anniversary, the first 2024 special which featured soap opera stars, and the first 2025 special which featured the cast of the sitcom Peep Show).
 Since 2017 (following the move from BBC), one special is broadcast on Christmas Eve or Christmas Day and the other on New Year's Day on Channel 4.